petrstepanov/gnome-macos-remap/README.md

 ## Rodmap
 Some hotkeys need to be implemented on the application-specific basis.
 However a [regexp-related issue](https://github.com/autokey/autokey/issues/161) in Autokey prevents doing it at the moment.
 More macOS hotkeys will be implemented once this issue is resolved.

+GNOME 40 workspaces keybindings will be added soon.